TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-18-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 Do you think we can get there?
 You'll see.

-## Gain & Pain Points of Current Solutions
+## The Best Solutions to Split (So Far)

-Feel free to explore these solutions.
-I did it for you and here are reasons they're not good enough to be massively adopted.
+Feel free to explore these following solutions.
+I did it for you and here are few blockers that hold them from being massively adopted.

 On the other hand, **I'm grateful for each one of them, because they're pushing the evolution further and further.
 Thanks to them we don't have to reinvent the wheel and we can build on their shoulders**.

-**splitsh/lite**
+### 1. splitsh/lite

 - https://github.com/splitsh/lite
 - You need to know Go and bash and be able to resolve conflicts of their dependencies.

-**dflydev/git-subsplit**
+### 2. dflydev/git-subsplit

 - https://github.com/dflydev/git-subsplit
 - Extra splits that are not needed